Working with (eco)skills

 • How did you perceive yourself and others?

-Other questions related to sustainability from the individual instruction can also be used.
+Sustainability-related reflection questions from the individual activity can also be used.

 Reflections/Consolidation of learning